The OMS Recovery Program

 Overcoming Multiple Sclerosis

 The wisdom of the OMS diet can be relevant to anyone with health issues or looking to follow a healthier lifestyle.
-Most people find it also helps regulate their weght.
-The OMS diet is a largely plant based diet which is very low in saturated fat.
+Most people find it also helps regulate their weight.

-The Overcoming Multiple Sclerosis diet is a plant based diet with the addition of fish; it is rich in omega-3 from linseed/flaxseed oil and avoids inflammatory omega-6 and saturated fats, For more information go to the OMS site where there is guidance for how t follow the diet.
+The Dr George Jelinek’s OMS diet is a plant based diet The Overcoming Multiple Sclerosis diet is a plant based diet with the addition of fish; it is rich in omega-3 from linseed/flaxseed oil and avoids inflammatory omega-6 and saturated fats, For full information go to the OMS site where there is guidance for how t follow the diet.

 Eggs (except for egg whites)

-Dairy products; food made from and milk or cream.
+Dairy products; food made from and milk or cream, cheese, butter,

-Fried foods even those in vegetable oil as they undergo deleterious chemical changes. (frying should be done by steam-frying lightly oiling a pan with olive oil, adding a little hot water (or stock) not letting it get too hot and skithering the food around the oiled pan in steam.
+(Cocoa powder is OK ) Fried foods even those in any oil as they undergo deleterious chemical changes.
+(Frying should be done by steam-frying lightly oiling a pan with a little olive oil, adding a little hot water (or stock) not letting it get too hot and skithering the food around the oiled pan in steam.